Pay a court fine

 You have to pay your fine in full as a single payment, unless you’ve organised a payment plan with the court.

-If you don’t pay a court fine by the due date the court adds an enforcement fee of $102 to the fine.
+If you do not pay a court fine by the due date the court adds an enforcement fee of $102 to the fine.
 They can also:

 - take money out of your wages, benefit or bank accounts

-If you can’t pay your fine within 28 days
+If you cannot pay your fine within 28 days

 Call the Ministry of Justice on 0800 4 FINES.